Arlene Dahl: 1980s and 1990s

 In 1981, Dahl declared personal bankruptcy, with liabilities of almost $1 million and assets of only $623,970.
-Her chief creditor was the U.S. Small Business Administration, which guaranteed a $450,000 loan for her as an executive in a cosmetic firm.
+Her chief creditor was the U.S. Small Business Administration, which guaranteed a $450,000 loan for her as an executive in a cosmetics firm.
 She had lost $163,000 from burglaries of jewelry and furs from her Manhattan apartment, and she earned only $11,367 in 1980 and $10,517 in 1979.

 Dahl appeared on ABC's soap opera One Life to Live from 1981 to 1984 as Lucinda Schenck Wilson.
 The character was planned as a short-term role (she guest-starred from late 1981 to early 1982 and in late 1982), but Dahl later was offered a one-year contract to appear on the series from September 1983 to October 1984.
 In 1988, she starred in the film A Place to Hide.

 Her last feature film role, which followed a hiatus of more than two decades, was in Night of the Warrior (1991).
 It co-starred her son Lorenzo Lamas.

 She entered the field of astrology in the 1980s, writing a syndicated column and later operating a premium phoneline company.
 Dahl wrote more than two dozen books on the topics of beauty and astrology.

 Dahl guest-starred on episodes of shows starring her son, Renegade and Air America.

 Business ventures

-In 1951, Dahl began writing for a tri-weekly beauty column for Let's Be Beautiful, a newspaper owned by Chicago Tribune founder Robert McCormick.
+In 1951, Dahl began writing for a triweekly beauty column for Let's Be Beautiful, a newspaper owned by Chicago Tribune founder Robert McCormick.

-In the mid-1950s, Dahl founded Arlene Dahl Enterprises, selling lingerie, nightgowns, pajamas and cosmetics.
+In the mid-1950s, Dahl founded Arlene Dahl Enterprises, selling lingerie, nightgowns, pajamas, and cosmetics.
 She invented the Dahl Beauty Cap, a knitted sleeping cap for women.

 Dahl began working at Sears Roebuck as director of beauty products in 1970, earning nearly $750,000 annually, but she left in 1975 to found a short-lived fragrance company, Dahlia.